-Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interest.
+Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 Where we need to comply with a legal or regulatory obligation and appropriate safeguards are in place to protect your fundamental rights.